Vanishing cycles and analysis of singularities of Feynman diagrams: Outlining the Method of Series for Performing Potentially New Types of Lepton--Proton Cross-Section Calculations in the Future

-The above considerations are valid only at the generic stratum, where the coefficients of the Feynman quadrics can be deformed away from the physical locus \cite{srednyak2018universal}.
-This locus in turn is a tiny subspace inside the universal deformation.
-Therefore, for achieving physical results, it is necessary to make use of the machinery of $b$-functions \cite{saito1994microlocal}.
+The above considerations are valid only for the generic stratum, where the coefficients of the Feynman quadrics can be deformed away from the physical locus~\cite{srednyak2018universal}.
+This locus, in turn, is a tiny subspace inside the universal deformation.
+Therefore, for~achieving physical results, it is necessary to make use of the machinery of $b$-functions~\cite{saito1994microlocal}.
 From a geometric point of view, we have to consider the restriction of the flat GZK bundle to a deep stratum.
-The most naive practical way to realize it is to start with the Gauss-Manin connection on the generic stratum and restrict it to the physical stratum.
-One complication is that the explicit form of this connection is not known, and a substantial development of the GZK formalism is needed for accomplishing it.
+The~most naive practical way to realize this is to start with the Gauss--Manin connection on the generic stratum and restrict it to the physical stratum.
+One complication is that the explicit form of this connection is not known, and~a substantial development of the GZK formalism is needed for accomplishing~it.

-Furthermore, still from the geometric point of view, it is crucial to consider uniformization of the singularity loci and the lift of the bundle to such uniformization.
-On general grounds, one can expect that such uniformization is achieved by $\vartheta$-functions \cite{mumford2007tata}.
-This is well known for single variate polynomials \cite{mumford2007tata,sturmfels2000solving,passare2005singularities}.
+Furthermore, still from the geometric point of view, it is crucial to consider the uniformization of the singularity loci and the lift of the bundle to such uniformization.
+On~general grounds, one can expect that such uniformization is achieved by $\vartheta$-functions~\cite{mumford2007tata}.
+This is well known for single-variate polynomials~\cite{mumford2007tata,sturmfels2000solving,passare2005singularities}.
 However, we need to have its multivariate analogy at our disposal, which requires significant reformulation of the formalism.
 Note that the $\vartheta$ series constructed in the latter-cited papers are particular cases of $\Gamma$ series.

-As applied to concrete amplitude and cross-section calculations with lowest- and higher-order radiative corrections, e.g., in $l-p$ scattering, then along with carrying out the above analysis, it will also require an intimate study of the geometry of the Landau polynomials, such as those shown in formulas (\ref{eq:eqn_L02}), (\ref{eq:eqn_Land}), (\ref{eq:eqn_5pinch_h}), and (\ref{eq:eqn_5pinchQED_f}).
+When applied to concrete-amplitude and cross-section calculations with lowest- and higher-order radiative corrections, e.g.,~ in $l-p$ scattering, then along with carrying out the above analysis, we will also require an intimate study of the geometry of Landau polynomials, such as those shown in Formulas (\ref{eq:eqn_L02}), (\ref{eq:eqn_Land}), (\ref{eq:eqn_5pinch_h}), and (\ref{eq:eqn_5pinchQED_f}).